userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       patch -p0 < "$CRAFT_STAGE"/set-cursor-variables.patch
 ```

-We use the `after` attribute to ensure that our modifications are only applied after the *launcher script* is generated by the (hidden) `kde-neon/sdk` build step.
-The various `source` lines tell Snapcraft how to fetch a community-contributed patch file named [`set-cursor-variables.patch`](https://github.com/snapcraft-docs/kcalc-example/blob/patch/set-cursor-variables.patch) from our GitHub project repository.
+We use the `after` attribute to ensure that our modifications are only applied after the launcher script is generated by the (hidden) `kde-neon/sdk` build step.
+The various `source` lines tell Snapcraft how to fetch a patch file named [`set-cursor-variables.patch`](https://github.com/snapcraft-docs/kcalc-example/blob/patch/set-cursor-variables.patch) from our `kcalc-example` GitHub repository.
 The `override-prime` step then updates the `desktop-launch` script using the amendments listed in our patch file.

 [note]

-The patch only makes minimal changes to our snap.
-It isn't intended to be a comprehensive solution that works with every desktop environment or with every icon theme.
-As our snap cannot access the host system's cursor store, it relies on the user's chosen theme being contained in the `gtk-common-themes` content snap or in the Qt/KDE Frameworks platform snap.
+The patch isn't intended to be a comprehensive solution that works with every desktop environment or with every icon theme.
+As the snap cannot access the host system's cursor store, it relies on the user's chosen theme being contained in the `gtk-common-themes` content snap or in the Qt/KDE Frameworks platform snap.
 If the user uses a different theme, then the snap will fall back to a default cursor.

-If you have any comments or suggestions, please let us know in the [Snapcraft forum post](https://forum.snapcraft.com/t/qt5-and-kde-frameworks-applications/13753) for this document.
 [/note]
 [/details]

-There are a few other changes that we can make before we publish our snap:
+Other changes that are worth making include:

-[details=Complete additional fields]
+[details=Completing additional fields]
-There are various optional [attributes](/t/snapcraft-top-level-metadata/8334) that should be added to *snapcraft.yaml* where relevant such as:
+It is good practice to add as many of the following [optional metadata](/t/snapcraft-top-level-metadata/8334) attributes to *snapcraft.yaml*, to help prospective and existing users find out more about the snap:
-1. the name of the `license` applicable to your snap
+1. the [SPDX identifier](https://spdx.org/licenses/) of the `license` applicable to the snap
-1. the URL of your snap's `website`
+1. a link to the `website` for the snap
 1. a `contact` URL or email address
-1. a website where users can report any `issues` with your snap (for example, a GitHub or GitLab issues page, or a Discourse forum)
+1. a link to a website where users can report any `issues` with your snap (for example, a GitHub or GitLab issues page, or a Discourse forum)
-1. a public `source-code` repository where your snap's *snapcraft.yaml* can be found
+1. a link to a public `source-code` repository where your snap's *snapcraft.yaml* can be found
 1. a `title` for use by store frontends like Ubuntu's App Centre
-1. the `icon` that we want users to see in the Snap Store or in store frontends
+1. the location of an `icon` that users should see in the Snap Store or in store frontends

+Snapcraft can obtain the `title` and `icon` from an AppStream metadata file if the `adopt-info` and `parse-info` fields have been defined, as mentioned earlier.

 It's okay to repeat the same URL in different fields, for example if you're running your project entirely out of a GitHub or GitLab repository.
 We're doing so for `kcalc-example`, as follows: